-- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides official proof of earning an Associate's or higher degree that was taught in the English language.
-Applicants with an approved

-HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score.

-• The applicant achieves a Wonderlic SLE score of 20 or higher for Respiratory Therapy; or 21 or higher for Physical Therapist Assistant.
+- The student is applying to a program for which the HESI A2 is not required for waitlist rankings. - The student provides a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+Applicants with an approved HESI A2 waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Respiratory Therapy; or 21 or higher for Physical Therapist Assistant.